Gendoria/cruftflake/README.markdown

 ## Dependencies

 * ZeroMQ
-* ZooKeeper (if you want to use centralized configuration)
+* ZooKeeper (if you want to use ZooKeeper centralized configuration)
+* Doctrine DBAL >= 2.3.0 (if you want Doctrine DBAL centralized configuration)

 Composer requires php-zmq module installed, but currently does not require zookeper.